hyprwm/hyprland-wiki/content/nvidia/_index.md

 #### Multi-monitor with hybrid graphics
-If you experience issues with multi-monitor setup on a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), switching to discrete-only mode may help:
+If you experience issues with multi-monitor setup on a hybrid graphics device (a laptop with both an Intel and an NVIDIA GPU), switching to discrete-only mode may help:

 1. Remove the `optimus-manager` package if installed (disabling the service does not work).
 2. Change your BIOS settings from hybrid graphics to discrete graphics.

-#### Multi-GPU (or hybrid graphics) not working for monitors attached to Nvidia GPU
+#### Multi-GPU (or hybrid graphics) not working for monitors attached to NVIDIA GPU
-Nvidia doesn't support important features for Multi-GPU which can result in a broken or slow setup.
+NVIDIA doesn't support important features for Multi-GPU which can result in a broken or slow setup.
 There are some workarounds to try:

 1. Try changing the primary GPU [with the AQ_DRM_DEVICES environment variable](../configuring/extra/multi-gpu#telling-hyprland-which-gpu-to-use).
 2. Try setting the environment variable `AQ_FORCE_LINEAR_BLIT=0` to not force linear modifiers on Multi-GPU buffers.

-This might slow down rendering to secondary monitors and make Hyprland a bit laggy on them, but it's better than not having a secondary monitor at all, and it's the best we can do on Nvidia.
+This might slow down rendering to secondary monitors and make Hyprland a bit laggy on them, but it's better than not having a secondary monitor at all, and it's the best we can do on NVIDIA.

-#### Flickering in XWayland games
+#### Flickering in Xwayland games

-XWayland games may flicker or present frames out-of-order in a way which makes them unplayable.
+Xwayland games may flicker or present frames out-of-order in a way which makes them unplayable.
 This is due to the lack of implicit synchronization in the driver, and/or flaky explicit sync support in newer ones.

 There are a few fixes:

-1. Install the latest versions of `xorg-xwayland`, `wayland-protocols` and Nvidia driver.
-Ensure `xorg-xwayland` is at least version 24.1, `wayland-protocols` is at least version 1.34 and Nvidia driver is at least version 555.
-These enable explicit sync on the Nvidia driver and should avoid flickering.
+1. Install the latest versions of `xorg-xwayland`, `wayland-protocols` and NVIDIA driver.
+Ensure `xorg-xwayland` is at least version 24.1, `wayland-protocols` is at least version 1.34 and NVIDIA driver is at least version 555.
+These enable explicit sync on the NVIDIA driver and should avoid flickering.

-2. If your GPU is no longer supported by the 555 or later drivers, install older Nvidia drivers which do not exhibit this issue.
+2. If your GPU is no longer supported by the 555 or later drivers, install older NVIDIA drivers which do not exhibit this issue.
 The last ones that work are the 535xx series of drivers.
 These can be installed on Arch via [these AUR packages](https://aur.archlinux.org/packages?O=0&K=535xx)